ShprAlex/SproutLife/README.md

 ### Tyranny of 3rd children

 We want to see drama unfold in the game, and 3rd children create drama.

+By controlling energy incentives for having children, we can make having 3+ children a strong temptation.
+We can require a big energy investment to have the first two children, and litte for each additional child.
+Organisms with three children will dominate because having more children means they spend less energy per child on average.

 In a world populated by asexual reproduction, each organism only needs to only have one child to maintain the population.
 Having two children means that for a constant population one child must die.

 Organisms strive for order, and stable patterns arise quickly when organisms have only two children.

-By controlling energy incentives for having children, we can make having 3+ children a strong temptation.
-We can make an organism wait 30 cycles to have 2 children, but after that a 3rd child might take no time at all.
-Organisms with three children will dominate because having more children means they spend less energy per child on average.
-However, having 3 children makes it harder to establish a stable pattern of who dies when and how.
+Having 3 children, however, makes it harder to establish a stable pattern.
+Now two of the three children must die to maintain the status quo.
 This results in chaos, a less densely populated board, and a lower population.

 So what's good for the individual can in some ways be bad for the community.
 We can relate this to China's one child policy.
 Regardless of whether its moral or practical, their goal was to benefit the country as a whole at the expense of the individual.
 Another parallel is curbing smoking.
 Competition forced bars to allow smoking, and regulation was necessary to improve the situation for the majority.